Visitor Services Assistant

 • Have a flexible approach to working hours and days including working weekend and Bank Holidays as appropriate.

-• To work across departments when necessary, supporting the wider Tenement House and Holmwood House teams.
+• To work across departments when necessary, supporting the wider Holmwood and Weaver’s Cottage teams.

 • Promote other local properties and the work of the Trust.

 • Focus on the details.
-Ensure retail displays remain stocked, tidy and enticing throughout the day.
+Ensure retail or catering displays remain stocked, tidy and enticing throughout the day.

 • Assist with the set-up, running and clean-up of functions and events.